 Over the past few years, a lot of interest from all parties has been shown in the preparation of the South Bucks and Chiltern Local Plan which will guide development in the area up until 2036.
 Major Green Belt releases were proposed in the Submission Draft Plan (Summer 2019) in Iver, Gerrards Cross and Beaconsfield.
 These responded to the strong need for further housing and employment floorspace in this area.

 Whilst the proposed Green Belt releases drew much of the fire from local residents’ groups the Local Plan process seems unlikely to progress as far as assessing the merits of these sites release from the Green Belt.
-On the 7th May 2020 the Planning Inspectorate fired a warning shot following their assessment of the first matter they have examined – whether the Councils had complied with their obligations to co-operate with neighbouring Authorities in formulating the local plan.
-For South Bucks this primarily related to the need to accommodate Slough’s unmet housing needs.
-In a damning statement the Inspectors stated.
+On the 7th of May 2020, the Planning Inspectorate fired a warning shot following their assessment of the first matter they have examined – whether the Councils had complied with their obligations to co-operate with neighbouring Authorities in formulating the local plan.
+For South Bucks, this is primarily related to the need to accommodate Slough’s unmet housing needs.
+In a damning statement, the Inspectors stated.

-The Plan therefore seems likely to fail at the first hurdle.
-Following an administrative reorganisation Buckinghamshire Council have now become the Unitary Authority for the area and are seeking a rematch with the two Local Plan Inspectors.
+The Plan, therefore, seems likely to fail at the first hurdle.
+Following an administrative reorganisation, Buckinghamshire Council has now become the Unitary Authority for the area and are seeking a rematch with the two Local Plan Inspectors.
 They have issued a pugnacious response contending that the Inspectors assessment contains significant weaknesses and inadequate reasoning.
 They suggest that the Inspectors have asked themselves the wrong question, ignored key material considerations and followed a materially inaccurate approach.
 Strong words indeed.

 The Inspectors have agreed to a Hearing Session to enable the Council to amplify their concerns – if the Council insist on a physical, rather than a virtual hearing, this could be some months away.